 Cooling technology has also improved by leaps and bounds in the past 15 years, particularly when it comes to energy efficiency.
 The average A/C from 2005 will consume a lot more power than the average unit today.
 The difference is remarkable from an initial performance standpoint.
 Since older systems decline over time, the gap will only widen through the years.
 HVAC units are known to be the biggest consumer of energy in a home.
 The monthly bills are not trivial.
 If you would like to experience better performance and reduced consumption, then the right choice is apparent.
 You need to replace your air conditioner.

 The Soaring Cost Of R22 Refrigerant Price Expected In 2020

-Right now, it is possible to get this refrigerant but only if you are willing to pay the high r-22 refrigerant price.
-Knowing that the phase-out deadline has already passed has led manufacturers to stop producing more of the product before the final date.
-Therefore, the supply is getting lower while the demand increases.
+Right now, it is possible to get this refrigerant but only if you are willing to pay the high R-22 refrigerant price.
+In fact, before the approaching phase-out deadline, manufacturers stopped producing more of the product.
+They were more interested in selling their remaining stock, rather than producing it.
+Therefore, the supply of R-22 is getting lower while the demand increases.
 The situation will only get worse with the prices possibly spiraling out of control as we move forward.

-Those who will experience refrigerant leaks will have to face incredibly high repair costs — something that is not avoidable if they stick with the same system until the summer and beyond.
+Those who will experience refrigerant leaks will have to face incredibly high repair costs -something that is not avoidable if they stick with the same system.
 The rates charged will keep going up as the months roll by because the sources of coolant also jack up their prices.
 Given the inevitability of market forces, there will be a rush to secure more R22, which will likely make the product even more expensive than it already is.
 Currently, it could cost a 5-ton air conditioner $2000 or more to recharge their system.

 How To Offset The Cost Of New Air Conditioner Installations